-Alumni discounts are available to students who have graduated with a Montreat College Bachelor's degree or Associate's degree from Montreat Anderson College.
+Alumni discounts are available to students who have graduated with a Bachelor's degree or Associate's degree from Montreat College or Montreat Anderson College.
 A \$1,000 credit will be applied to the tuition charges for the Graduate degree program during the first term and second term-\$500 each term.